The Wool Road: Realignment and alternative routes

 The discovery of gold in the Braidwood (Major's Creek, Jembaicumbene and Mongarlowe), Araluen and Nerriga areas in the early 1850s provided an impetus for better roads to the coast.

 In 1856, The Wool Road was realigned—based on a new survey by George Legge—to bypass the steep Bulee Gap section and continued, as a new branch off the original 1841 route, via Nowra Hill to a wharf at Terara—just east of modern-day Nowra—on the tidal part of the Shoalhaven River.
 The new road included a bridge across the Endrick River and its elevation decreased gradually from Sassafrass to Nowra.
 This 1856 government road became the modern day Braidwood Road (MR92).
-It was capable of being used by bullock drays and wool, in loads of between 24 and 50 bales, was transported over it to Nowra until the early years of the 20th century.
-In fact, it seems that the first wool drays used the new route to the Shoalhaven, in early 1855, when nine teams took wool from Arnprior, Larbert, to Greenwall Point, where there had been a wharf since 1829.
+It was capable of being used by bullock drays and wagons.
+Wool, in loads of between 24 and 50 bales, was transported over it to Nowra until the early years of the 20th century.
+In fact, it seems that the first wool drays used the new route to the Shoalhaven, in early 1855, when nine teams took wool belonging to William Ryrie, from Arnprior, Larbert, to Greenwall Point, where there had been a wharf since 1829.

 From the line of the new Braidwood Road, another new road—built in the late 1860s and known as 'the Turpentine Road'—branched eastward to Tomerong.
 It still provides a much gentler gradient to Jervis Bay, on a route to the north of the older and steeper 1841 Wool Road that passed through the Wandean Gap.